Michael Cohen (lawyer): Career

-Legal career
+Law

 Cohen began practicing personal injury law in New York in 1992, working for Melvyn Estrin in Manhattan.
-As of 2003, he was an attorney in private practice and CEO of MLA Cruises, Inc., and of the Atlantic Casino.

 In 2006, Cohen was a partner at the law firm Phillips, Nizer, Benjamin, Krim & Ballon.
 He practiced law at the firm for about a year before joining The Trump Organization.
-Following his 2018 felony convictions, Cohen was automatically disbarred in New York.
+Following his 2018 felony convictions, Cohen was disbarred in New York.

-Business ventures
+Business

 In 2003, Cohen was a candidate for New York City Council when he provided a biography to the New York City Campaign Finance Board for inclusion in its voters' guide.
 The guide listed him as co-owner of Taxi Funding Corp. and a fleet of New York City taxicabs numbering over 200.
 At the time, Cohen was a business partner in the taxi business with "taxi king" Simon Garber.
+He was also CEO of MLA Cruises, Inc., and of the Atlantic Casino.
 As of 2017, Cohen was estimated to own at least 34 taxi medallions through 17 limited liability companies (LLCs).
 Until April 2017, another "taxi king", disbarred attorney and convicted felon Gene Freidman, managed the medallions still held by Cohen; this arrangement ended after the city's Taxi and Limousine Commission decided not to renew Freidman's licenses.
-Between April and June 2017, the New York State Department of Taxation and Finance filed seven tax warrants against Cohen and his wife for $37,434 in unpaid taxi taxes due to the MTA.
+Between April and June 2017, the New York State Department of Taxation and Finance filed seven tax warrants against Cohen and his wife for $37,434 in unpaid taxi taxes due to the Metropolitan Transportation Authority.

 Cohen has been involved in real estate ventures in Manhattan, including the purchase and sale of four apartment buildings between 2011 and 2014.
 The total purchase price of the four buildings was $11 million and the total sales price was $32 million.
 Cohen sold the four properties at above their assessed values, in all-cash transactions, to LLCs owned by persons whose identities are not public.
-After this was reported by McClatchy DC in October 2017, Cohen said that all four properties were purchased by an American-owned "New York real estate family fund" that paid cash for the properties in order to obtain a tax deferred (Section 1031) exchange, but did not specifically identify the buyer.
+After this was reported by McClatchy DC in October 2017, Cohen said that all four properties were purchased by an American-owned "New York real estate family fund" that paid cash for the properties in order to obtain a tax-deferred (Section 1031) exchange, but did not specifically identify the buyer.

 In 2015, Cohen purchased an Upper East Side apartment building for $58 million.